List of schools in Geelong

 The city of Geelong, Australia, has a number of schools.

 History

 The first schools in Geelong were established when the town was settled from the 1850s.
 Many of these schools remain open today, now joined by a number of new schools opened from the 1950s when the population of Geelong grew after World War II.

-HRH Charles, Prince of Wales, spent two terms at the Timbertop campus of Geelong Grammar School in 1966.
+King Charles III spent two terms at the Timbertop campus of Geelong Grammar School in 1966.